honzabrecka/karma-reporter/README.md

 # karma-reporter

-A plugin for running javascript tests with Karma.
+A plugin for running clojurescript tests with Karma.

 ## Installation